aminbeigi/Rad-Bot/README.md

 </p>

 ## Description
-Rad-Bot is a multi-purpose discord bot for our community server discord server.
+Rad-Bot is a Discord bot that offers many cool features for our community server discord server.
-Rad-bot interacts with APIs to fetch data and also post images from a directory.

 ## Requirements
 * Python 3.8.2+